 Eating Your Favorite Foods

-Invisalign does not get in the way of enjoying your favorite foods because the trays are removable, meaning that you can take them off while eating.
+Invisalign does not get in the way of enjoying your favorite foods.
+This is because the trays are removable, meaning that you can take them off while eating.

-Unlike traditional metal braces, which are stuck on your teeth for years or months at a time, Invisalign trays are specifically designed to be removable, so you can take them off while you’re eating.
-In fact, Invisalign even recommends removing them while eating.
+Unlike traditional metal braces, which are stuck on your teeth for years or months at a time, Invisalign trays are specifically designed to be removable.
+In fact, we recommend removing them while eating.
 As long as you’re wearing the trays for 20-22 hours each day, you’ll get the full benefit.
 This means that you also don’t have to avoid certain foods that can get stuck in or damage traditional braces, such as popcorn, nuts, pretzels, and just about anything crunchy.
 Plus, there are no worries about having to make an emergency dental appointment because something you ate damaged your braces brackets or wires.

 You will want to avoid gum, though, since it will stick to your aligner trays.
 And, while there aren’t any specific restrictions on what you can or can’t drink while wearing Invisalign, it’s possible that coffee, tea and red wine may cause your trays to stain.
 It can be helpful to drink beverages other than water with a straw to minimize contact between the drink and your Invisalign trays.
 Keeping the temperature of hot beverages reasonable will also help ensure that you aren’t at risk of damaging your trays with steaming hot drinks.